nielsenjared/nielsenjared.github.io/content/blog/learn-git-workflow-basics/index.md

 This will push your files to the `remote`.

 Now that you know the basics, it's time to learn collaborative workflows.
-Join us in the next tutorial [Learn Git Workflow Centralized](/learn-git-workflow-centralized).
+See you in the next tutorial [Learn Git Workflow Centralized Collaboration](/learn-git-workflow-centralized).

 ## (Re)Sources
 * https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control